Agriculture in Bangladesh: Food crops

-Although rice, wheat, mango and jute are the primary crops, rice and wheat are mostly main crops or food crops of some countries.
+Although rice, wheat, mango and jute are the primary crops, rice and wheat are mostly the main crops or food crops in the country.
 Due to the expansion of irrigation networks, some wheat producers have switched to cultivation of maize which is used mostly as poultry feed.
 Tea is grown in the northeast.
 Because of Bangladesh's fertile soil and normally ample water supply, rice can be grown and harvested three times a year in many areas.
 Due to a number of factors, Bangladesh's labour-intensive agriculture has achieved steady increases in food grain production despite the often unfavorable weather conditions.
 These include better flood control and irrigation, a generally more efficient use of fertilizers, and the establishment of better distribution and rural credit networks.
 With 28.8 million metric tons produced in 2005–2006 (July–June), rice is Bangladesh's principal crop.
 By comparison, wheat output in 2005–2006 was 9 million metric tons.
 Population pressure continues to place a severe burden on productive capacity, creating a food deficit, especially of wheat.
 Foreign assistance and commercial imports fill the gap.
 Underemployment remains a serious problem, and a growing concern for Bangladesh's agricultural sector will be its ability to absorb additional manpower.

 Food grains are cultivated primarily for subsistence.
 Only a small percentage of total production makes its way into commercial channels.
 Other Bangladeshi food crops, however, are grown chiefly for the domestic market.
-They include potatoes and sweet potatoes, with a combined record production of 1.9 million tons in FY 1984; oilseeds, with an annual average production of 250,000 tons; and fruits such as bananas, jackfruit, mangoes, and pineapples.
+They include potatoes and sweet potatoes, with a combined record production of 1.9 million tons in FY 1984.
+In 2023, Bangladesh produced more than 10 million tons of potatoes with an estimated yield of nearly 9 tons per acre. oilseeds, with an annual average production of 250,000 tons; and fruits such as bananas, jackfruit, mangoes, and pineapples.
 Estimates of sugarcane production put annual production at more than 7 million tons per year, most of it processed into a coarse, unrefined sugar known as gur, and sold domestically.

 Rice

-Bangladesh is the fourth largest rice producing country in the world.
-National sales of the classes of insecticide used on rice, including granular carbofuran, synthetic pyrethroids, and malathion exceeded 13,000 tons of formulated product in 2003.
-The insecticides not only represent an environmental threat, but are a significant expenditure to poor rice farmers.
-The Bangladesh Rice Research Institute is working with various NGOs and international organisations to reduce insecticide use in rice.
+Rice is Bangladesh's primary crop and staple food, dominating agricultural production, employment, nutritional intake, and contributing substantially to national income.
+Since 2019, Bangladesh ranked as the third-largest producer of rice globally, reaching about 39.1 million tonnes in 2023.
+Rice is cultivated in three distinct seasons, with the Bangladesh Rice Research Institute playing a significant role in researching and developing methods to improve its production.